Does your home have an analogue meter? Then click here

 2. Active Load Balancing licence

 In some cases, the licence and activation of this energy management function on your charging station is already included in your employer's @home charging package.
-First of all, check with your fleet manager whether this is the case.
+First of all, check your car policy whether this is the case.

 You can also purchase this licence + activation yourself from MobilityPlus.
 These are one-off costs.
 If you are interested, send us a ticket and we will send you an offer.
 Click here to create a ticket